ATS-Hackerman/ATS-Hackerman/README.md

 I'm Adrian
 ----------
 **Currently**
-- 🎓 Taking Software Engineering Bachelor at OsloMet
+- 🎓 Taking Master's Degree in Cyber Security and Data Communications at NTNU, Norway
-- 💻 First line of IT service at OsloMet
+- 🎼 Signing in UKEkoret Pirum at Studentersamfundet in Trondheim

 **Languages**